furk4n0zturk/furk4n0zturk/README.md

 I'm Furkan Öztürk,

-I am interested in Cyber Threat intelligence and Digital Forensics.
+:sunny: I am interested in Cyber Threat intelligence and Digital Forensics.  <br>
-I am currently working as a Cyber Threat Intelligence Analyst.
+:zap: I am currently working as a Cyber Threat Intelligence Analyst. <br>
-Cyber security is one of the things I love to deal with.
+:heart: Cyber security is one of the things I love to deal with.

 #### Let's Contact!